OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 	[Parameter(Mandatory=$True)]
 	[string]$StoragePath
 )
-Â

 Write-Host "$Environment storage path: $StoragePath"
 ```

 ### Passing parameters to C# scripts

-You can pass parameters to C# scriptsÂ [as described here for the ScriptCS engine](https://github.com/scriptcs/scriptcs/wiki/Pass-arguments-to-scripts).
+You can pass parameters to C# scripts [as described here for the ScriptCS engine](https://github.com/scriptcs/scriptcs/wiki/Pass-arguments-to-scripts).
 ScriptCS only supports positional parameters.

 **Script Parameters in Octopus**